hzi-braunschweig/pia-system/docs/development.md

 - Local [k3d](https://k3d.io/) Kubernetes cluster to which PIA will be deployed
   - You might also use other Kubernetes distributions, however, our setup is only tested with k3d
 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) to control your cluster
-- [Skaffold](https://skaffold.dev/docs/install/) to deploy PIA to your cluster with one command.
-Please see [Tips for skaffold](#tips-for-skaffold) for additional information.
 - Optional: [Android Studio](https://developer.android.com/studio) and/or [Xcode](https://developer.apple.com/xcode/) to
   build the mobile apps.
 For detailed instructions see the [mobile app readme](../psa.app.mobile/README.md).